aerubianoma/personal_site/index.md

 # Welcome to aerubianoma GitHub Page

+- 📈 Visiting research student at Delaware University.
-- 👀 I’m interested in Machine Learning, AI and numerical solutions to PDEs (VFEM)
+- 👀 I’m interested in Machine Learning, AI and numerical solutions to PDEs (VFEM).
-- 🌱 I’m currently learning Data Science for professional purposes
+- 🌱 I’m currently learning Data Science for professional purposes.
-- 💞️ I’m looking to collaborate on Projects that need a mathematical knowledge
+- 💞️ I’m looking to collaborate on Projects that need a mathematical knowledge.

 ### **¿What do you want to see?**: